In this guide, we will explore Emirp Numbers in C++ along with the methodology and illustrations.

 Example:

-Let us take a C++ program to check whether a given number is an emirp number or not:
+Let's consider a C++ program to determine if a specified number is an emirp number or not:

 #include<iostream>